gudbrandsc/Etherium-Cloud-Storage/README.md

 | 05/10/19      | <ul><li> [ ] Finish testing and bug fixing </li></ul>      |
 | 05/16/19      | Finished demo video, and project description.      |

+**NOTE:** Some of these dates might seem random, but they are based on my current calendar and the days I have allocated to work on this project.
+This is a sunny day senario where all goes well during the development so the final timeline might look a bit different.